Partition Recovery™

 Is your SSD dead?
 Well, maybe it is.
 When your SSD starts showing certain signs, it could imply that the drive is about to fail.
 So, it is important that you know SSD failure signs, which will make you act fast when the drive starts to fail, to keep your files safe.

-How Long do SSD Generally Last?
+How Long Do SSDs Typically Last?

 On macOS